Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Bosonic Gaussian Systems and a Microscopic Model

 \section{Bosonic Gaussian Systems and a Microscopic Model}

-In order to understand the role of coherences in the system--bath interaction, we propose a microscopic model in which we keep track of the bath state.
+In order to further probe the effect from a viewpoint of system--bath interaction strength, we propose a microscopic model in which we keep track of the bath state.
 In this context, we study a Gaussian bosonic system consisting of a single mode of an optical cavity (a single harmonic oscillator~\cite{adesso2014continuous}) coupled to a bath of harmonic oscillators.
 This is done using the covariance-matrix formalism, where the initial states of the system are chosen to be Gaussian and the states of each oscillator in the bath are thermal.
-The system is completely characterized by its covariance matrix $\sigma$ and first moments $\boldsymbol{r}$~\cite{adesso2014continuous,landi2022nonequilibrium}, defined as
+The system is completely characterized by its covariance matrix $\boldsymbol{\sigma}$ and first moments $\boldsymbol{r}$~\cite{adesso2014continuous,landi2022nonequilibrium}, defined as

 where $\boldsymbol{R}$ is a $2N$-dimensional vector defined in terms of the quadrature operators,